 Who Can Join?

-In brief, to join the plan you must be a member in good standing of AARO, be in good health, and live outside the United States.
-There are no age limits restricting admission.
+Basically, to join the plan you must be a member in good standing of AARO, be in good health, and live outside the United States.
+There are no age limits.

 Coverage may be obtained for dependents provided each dependent is listed on the application form and is accepted by the Insurer.
 Dependents need not be American citizens to be eligible for coverage, but they must be living with the AARO member as indicated below.
 Permitted dependents include: